Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

-# Web Test Automation: Intercepting/Mocking Network Calls With Playwright
+# Web Test Automation: Intercepting/Mocking Network Calls with Playwright

 Nowadays, QAs are much more into test automation to improve the quality and efficiency of the testing.
-Due to the technical limitations, the test cases are categorized as Not Possible To Automate due to .
+Due to the technical limitations, the test cases are categorized as `Not Possible To Automate`.

 ![](assets/Interceptor.png)